guhan/zerotociso/docs/COMPUTERPARTS.md

 # Computer Parts
 Any tangible part of the computer you can reach out and touch

-## Terms
-- **Need to know**: consider not just privilege level but also relevance of the data/object to the role the subject plays.

 ## Processors